42%

 • Enable Type.method() syntax for user-defined types

-• Import note: register_user_types() must also process imported modules’ type declarations so the LLVM type resolver can compute their layouts.
+• Import note: register_user_types() processes imported modules’ type declarations

 • Tests: tests/spec/types/associated_functions.ori (9 tests passing)